push-eax/pico-comments/README.md

 ---
 I welcome suggestions, comments, and code.
 - If you feel your contribution would improve this plugin for the general use case, please submit a pull request.
 - If you find a bug, open an issue and describe what's happening.
-Please include verbose PHP and web server logs and screenshots of the issue, where applicable.
+Please include verbose PHP and web server logs (with sensitive info redacted) and screenshots of the issue, where applicable.

 I don't have a lot of time to continue development of this plugin except for my own purposes.
 I can't guarantee that I will fix issues or implement new features promptly, or at all.
 If I do, and if I believe such improvements would be useful to users, I will release them.